 Atlas 10-inch Lathe (and Craftsman 12-inch lathes) pre-1957: While the lathe remained basically the same for many years, with identical major components, various specifications were available with Model Numbers that included, over the years: 10-F, 10-D, TA36, TA42, TA48, TA54, TH36, TH42, TH48, TH54, TV36, TV42, TV48, TV54, H36, H42, H48, H54, V36, V42, V48, V54, QC42, QC54, etc. Also covers the UK-made Sphere, Halifax and Acorntools versions.
 PLEASE NOTE: although the Craftsman version of this lathe was very similar, the screwcutting changewheels were arranged differently - and the correct manual for these is included.

-Blown up from its original small size to twice as large (A4 11.5" x 8") and printed on a high-quality, heavy paper for easier reading, this is a complete data pack of information that covers all models, from the first to last, is available.
+Blown up from its original small size to twice as large (A4 11.5" x 8"), printed on a high-quality, heavy paper for easier reading, clearer diagrams and bound in two volumes, this is a complete data pack of information that covers all models, from the first to last.
 It includes:

 1) A comprehensive Owner's Manual with over 240 pages that contains detailed operating instructions for the lathe and its accessories together with maintenance and lubrication instructions - it's probably the best instruction book ever produced by a lathe manufacturer.